 Where will the Transmission Line be located?

-On 1 July 2021, AusNet Services announced a preferred overhead transmission line corridor through the north of City of Melton.
-It is understood that the previous alternative alignment through Exford and Melton West will not be pursued.
+On 26 November 2021, AusNet Services announced a preferred overhead transmission route through the north of City of Melton.
 You can view the corridor option here.

 What is Council doing?

 Melton City Council is working closely with other affected councils, including Moorabool Shire Council, Hepburn Shire Council and the City of Ballarat.
 We are providing input to the project through a Technical Reference Group to ensure the assessment process is thorough and considers the impacts on our local community.

 Specifically, we have advocated for improvements to the consultation program to better engage with residents/landowners so their concerns are heard.
 We have also asked for clear, open and genuine engagement with affected landowners on the information that has informed the decision on the transmission line corridor through the City of Melton.

 We have also advocated for Ausnet to undertake a full assessment to determine the route of least impact including consideration of undergrounding of the powerlines, particularly in sensitive areas.
-We have received assurances from AusNet that underground options are being investigated for sections of the proposed corridor.
-We will continue to monitor the progress on this investigation.
+We received assurances from AusNet that underground options were being investigated for sections of the proposed corridor, so are disappointed that AusNet has proposed an overhead route despite this call.

 Council will continue to advocate for the best information to be made available to ensure our community are placed in an informed position to assess how they may be impacted by this project.